 Surfer hitting the waves in Australia.
 Image: Tourism South Australia

 Australia’s surf beaches are some of the best in the world, and home to first-class waves for all levels of surfing.
 With the Pacific Ocean in the east, the Indian Ocean in the west, and the Southern Ocean in the south, it’s no wonder Australia is a legendary surfing destination.
-If you’re looking for a fun, beginner’s-level surfing adventure, go out with our mates at Let’s Go Surfing! in Sydney or Byron Bay.
-You can even book a private surfing lesson for your family!
+If you’re looking for a fun beginner’s-level surfing adventure, start your surfing adventure with Let’s Go Surfing!

 New Zealand: Dolphin Swimming